Jamey Sheridan

 James Patrick Sheridan (born July 12, 1951) is an American actor known for playing a wide range of roles in theater, film, and television.
-He's best known for Randall Flagg in The Stand (1994), Captain James Deakins on Law & Order: Criminal Intent (2001-2006), and Robert Queen on Arrow (2012-2019).
+He is known for Randall Flagg in The Stand (1994), Captain James Deakins on Law & Order: Criminal Intent (2001–2006), and Robert Queen on Arrow (2012–2019).

 Career

 Sheridan's acting career has encompassed theater, television, and feature film productions.
 Born in Pasadena, California, to a family of actors, he earned a Tony nomination in 1987 for his performance in the revival of Arthur Miller's All My Sons.
 After several TV movie appearances, Sheridan landed a starring role as lawyer Jack Shannon on Shannon's Deal, which ran for one season in 1990.
 His later television roles include Dr. John Sutton on Chicago Hope (from 1995 to 1996).

 An avid football player in his youth, Sheridan studied acting at UC Santa Barbara as sports injuries prevented him from taking dance classes.
 After a brief stint at the Old Globe in San Diego, Sheridan left California to travel the world.
 With stops in Hawaii and the Mediterranean, Sheridan settled for a period in Edinburgh.
 His experience there prompted him to head home to the U.S. and return to acting.
 He landed in New York and kept busy working in a number of productions by recognized playwrights as diverse as Bernard Shaw and Neil Simon.

 Sheridan started his film career in the late 1980s with small roles.
-His first on screen appearance was in the Whoopi Goldberg vehicle Jumpin Jack Flash.
+His first on screen appearance was in the Whoopi Goldberg vehicle Jumpin' Jack Flash.
 By the 1990s, he was playing family man roles in both film and television, such as in the 1991 motion picture All I Want for Christmas.
 He also has played villains.
 In 1994 he played the character of Randall Flagg in the miniseries adaptation of Stephen King's The Stand.
 Other roles include Marty Stouffer in Wild America and the psychotic neighbor in Video Voyeur: The Susan Wilson Story.
 After a long history of performing Shakespeare on the stage, Sheridan appeared in Campbell Scott's production of Hamlet in 2000 as well as the Hamlet-inspired modern noir film Let the Devil Wear Black (1999).
 He co-starred in the improvisational film The Simian Line in 2001.
 He has also given supporting performances in The Ice Storm, Cradle Will Rock, Life as a House, and numerous TV movies.